-In this stanza, the speaker gives a few examples of the truths that the angels are known to understand.
+In the second stanza of ‘On Being Human’, the speaker gives a few examples of the truths that the angels are known to understand.
 For example, the “tree-ness of the tree” and life within the trees.
-They are able to understand the way the sun works with the plant life and the way the leaves fall and the sap rises.
+They can understand the way the sun works with the plant life and the way the leaves fall and the sap rises.
 This example of something concrete and simple, a tree, allows the reader to form images with which to connect the speaker’s abstract thoughts.
-Though he is talking about something simple and concrete, he is also speaking in the abstract, for he suggests that only those in the spiritual realm really understand “tree-ness” or what it is that makes a tree, a tree.
+Though he is talking about something simple and concrete, he is also speaking in the abstract, for he suggests that only those in the spiritual realm understand “tree-ness” or what it is that makes a tree, a tree.

 They see the Form of Air; but mortals breathing it

-Again, the speaker makes a distinction between humans and angels.
+In ‘On Being Human’ by C.S.
+Lewis, again, the speaker makes a distinction between humans and angels in the fourth stanza.
 While an angel may be able to “see the form of air” only a human can breathe it in and “drink the whole summer down into the breast”.
 This last line allows the reader to remember a time when he breathed in sweet summer air.
 The refreshing feel of it is like drinking summer.
 The speaker seeks to bring the reader into the realization of the sweet experiences only human beings can have.

-Here, the speaker continues to list things that only humans really experience.
+In the fifth stanza of ‘On Being Human’ by C.S.
+Lewis, the speaker continues to list things that only humans experience.
 The smell of “the field new-mown” and the smell of the sea and the smoke from the “woodfire” are all things that seem to “whisper Rest”.
 These smells, along with the ability to rest, are things only humans can experience.

 The speaker continues to talk about the wonder of smells.
 He acknowledges that memories are often brought about by a smell.
 This experience of a smell bringing a pleasant memory to mind is an experience that only a human can have, for “an angel has no nose”.

-The speaker then claims that although angels may be able to understand how life flourishes and although they understand death in a way that humans cannot, only a human being can enjoy a hill, an “earthy spring” or “the dark cold bilberries”.
+The poetic persona then claims that although angels may be able to understand how life flourishes and although they understand death in a way that humans cannot, only a human being can enjoy a hill, an “earthy spring” or “the dark cold bilberries”.